-Certificate programs in natural health may be overviews that are geared towards those starting a career.
-Others are for practitioners who want to become versed in a specific natural health practice, such as massage, reflexology or herbology.
+Certificate programs in natural health may be overviews that are geared towards those starting a career in the field.
+Other certifications are for practitioners who want to become versed in a specific natural health practice, such as massage, reflexology or herbology.
+Distance learning options are also available.
 Programs, including distance options, can take anywhere from 6 weeks to 3 years to complete.
 Most programs do not have prerequisites and generally only require the student to submit an application.

-Students engage in a blend of hands-on sessions and classroom lectures designed to teach an awareness of the human body and recommended treatments.
+Students enrolled in a natural health practitioner certification program will engage in a blend of hands-on sessions and classroom lectures designed to teach an awareness of the human body and recommended treatments.
 Courses often cover:

 - Principles of bodywork